cpmpercussion/acmc2020-site/assets/submission-templates/acmc2020-performance-template.md

 links to supporting material, e.g. website or DropBox link with documentation of this work

-**Note: a link to supporting material is required for performance/music or installation submissions**
+_note: a link to supporting material is required for performance/music or installation submissions_

 ## Technical Requirements